1807 Info 3b: James Crompton

 Hornsea holidays

 Holidays with Grandma Jane were the seaside and North Cliff beach.
-We had arrived by train into Hull Paragon Station and then onwards by East Yorkshire Motor Services’ navy blue double-deckers, some with rounded roofs and four seater bench seats on the top deck.
-The journey was a treat in its self, with the four seater top deck front seat prime choice.
+We had arrived by train into Hull Paragon Station and then onwards by East Yorkshire Motor Services’ navy blue double-deckers, some with rounded roofs, designed to go under Beverley Bar, and four-seater bench seats on the top deck.
+The journey was a treat in its self, with the four-seater top deck front seat prime choice.

 Right: East Yorkshire Motor Services double-decker one of which is Hornsea bound.